Sreevidhyak7/House-Price-Prediction/README.md

-House Price Prediction using Machine Learning and Flask
+Bangalore House Price Prediction

-Project Overview

-This project predicts the price of a house based on user input such as location, square footage, number of bathrooms, and BHK (bedrooms).
+This project is a machine learning web application that predicts the estimated price of a house in Bangalore based on user inputs such as area (sqft), number of bedrooms (BHK), bathrooms, and location.

-It uses Machine Learning for model prediction and Flask for creating a web API that serves the model for real-time predictions.
+The system uses a Linear Regression model trained on real-world Bangalore housing data to make predictions.
+The backend is built using Flask (Python), while the frontend uses HTML, CSS, and JavaScript to provide a clean and interactive user interface.

+Tech Stack

+Frontend: HTML, CSS, JavaScript (jQuery)
+Backend: Flask (Python)
+Machine Learning: Scikit-learn, Pandas, NumPy
+Model Serialization: Pickle & JSON
+Deployment: Local Flask server

+Features

+Predicts home prices based on input parameters
+Dynamic location dropdown fetched from backend
+Clean, responsive, and user-friendly UI
+Uses trained ML model for accurate predictions